MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

     Source="{Binding VideoSource, Converter={StaticResource VideoSourceConverter}}" />
 ```

-## Controlling playback
+## Control playback

 By default the `MediaElement` will use the platforms native playback controls for play/pause, volume and mute, seeking, and time display.

 To override and implement your own controls, first disable the platform controls by setting `ShowsPlaybackControls="False"`.
 You can now use your own controls to reflect the playback status and control playback using the following properties, methods, and events: